 Food PoisoningYou will be surprised how much food poisoning happens on holiday, and the risks increase the less westernized the country is.
 Most people know to avoid the water, but then have ice in drinks, and do not clean their teeth with bottled water.
 Then food hygiene is not top of the list in some countries.
 Insurance will cover the cost of anything you miss that is pre-booked due to illness, as well as your medical bills, which in some countries can be excessive, especially if you are hospitalized.
 Salmonella covers 50% of all food poisoning cases.

 Lost LuggageThis happens quite often, especially on international flights, and those that include a change of flight.
 3 Out of every 1000 people will have lost luggage at some point, and that means 1 person for each international flight.
 Insurance or as we also call travelers insurance will cover the replacement of what you lose and also an insurance may also help when you have a trip cancellation.

 InjuryWhether it is a minor incident, or you suffer a chronic injury, you are likely to be faced with a huge medical bill.
 There is some free cover in the EU, but it only covers the basics, whereas insurance including the travelers insurance will cover everything from prescribed medicines and a visit to the doctor, to airlifting you out of the country with your own private doctor and nurse.
 In a lot of countries, if you have no insurance, or no way of paying then they will not treat you.
 It has been known for people to die in a foreign country, due to not having travel insurance cover.

-Gay Aida Dumaguing (a.k.a Gigi) is a 26 years old Filipina freelance SEO expert from Cebu, Philippines.
-The founder and blogger of Exotic Philippines who loves to travel, discover, adventure, experience the best things in life and of course, EAT!
+Gay Aida Dumaguing (a.k.a Gigi) is a 27 years old part-time SEO expert, part-time programmer, part-time traveler, part-time blogger and part-time Ambasador from Cebu, Philippines.
+The founder and blogger of Exotic Philippines who loves to travel, discover, go for an adventure, experience the best things in life and of course, EAT!